Craving more space or just a little momentum?

 Quick wins:

-Books you haven’t read and probably won’t: Guilt has no place on your shelf.
+Books you haven’t read and won’t: Guilt has no place on your shelf.

 Books you won’t re-read: Donate them and make space for joy.